 Each summer, NDCAC's grounds bustle with the excitement of local middle school campers.
 Activities include visual arts, printmaking, photography, creative writing, field trips and more!

 Students participating in summer programming at the NDCAC.

-Programming is offered at the NDCAC Monday through Thursday from 3:00 p.m. to 5:00 p.m. for about 20 elementary school students in grades 2 through 4 each semester.
+Programming is offered at the NDCAC Monday through Thursday from 3:30 p.m. to 5:30 p.m. for about 25 elementary school students in grades 2 through 5 each semester.
 The first hour focuses on literacy tutoring provided by volunteer tutors one-on-one or in small groups.
-The second hour foucuses on arts and culture enrichment activities including but not limited to: Drama Club, Take Ten, Ballet Folklorico, Ceramics, and many more!
+The second hour focuses on arts and culture enrichment activities including but not limited to: Drama Club, Take Ten, Ballet Folklorico, Ceramics, and many more!

 Each summer the NDCAC holds a summer camp centering on themes related to arts and culture for middle school students.
-This year's theme, "Perspectives," is being explored through art, photography, animation, and creative writing.
-Last year's theme was South Bend's 150th Birthday, which was explored through the fine arts.
+This year's theme, "1968," was explored through art, photography, animation, and creative writing.

 The NDCAC offers several adult programs for members of the community.

 Alex S. and Juliana chat during CommUniversity Day 2014.